Today you are You, that is truer than true. There is no one alive who is Youer than You.

 However, a popular copycat is still a copycat.

-Or in the case of the very few, they find themselves perfect for any standard they create.
-So, they claim that they are the best in almost everything.
+In the case of the very few, they find themselves perfect for any standard they create.
+So, they claim that they are the best.

 When I decide to become me, and this does not really take a gargantuan effort, being different, nay, unique becomes very obvious.